 Similarly, I heat transfer painted dyes onto paper, then transfer the color onto fabric or other synthetic materials to create large-scale paintings.
 I machine stitch over the dye transfer paintings with sewing thread, changing color every few inches.
 Repetitive stitching moving in multiple directions emphasizes the layering of materials and process.
 The results are fictitious landscapes that lead me out of my current urban reality, and form a means of escape to an imagined world that harkens back to the idylls of my childhood.

-At the heart of this language is a relationship between old world techniques and new world technology.
-As one that experiences language as the warp and weft of a mixed culture, I see this investigation as the most worthwhile pursuit.
+At the heart of my practice is a relationship between old world techniques and new world technology.
+For example, I convert a 4x6 pen drawing into a digital file composed of weave patterns for each color and line type.
+Once woven on the Jacquard loom, the drawing morphs into a tapestry.
+As one that experiences language as the warp and weft of a mixed culture, I counter cultural expectations, female histories and traditional womans work.